Blues guitar Lessons: My top 5 Blues Rock solos to learn the blues.

-In no particular order, my top 5 Blues and Rock solos to learn are:
+In no particular order, my top 5 Slow Blues/Rock solos to learn are:

 2. SRV “Tin Pan Alley” You can’t say blues rock and not have SRV brought up.
 He simply was the epitome of modern blues rock playing.
-Tin Pan Alley is a killer minor blues, that just reeks of dirty. texas, lowdown blues.
+Tin Pan Alley is a killer minor blues, that just reeks of down-and-dirty Texas, lowdown blues.
 His version from “In The Beginning” is simply amazing!

 3. Eric Clapton “Have You Ever Loved a Woman” This is one of my favorite slow blues Clapton does.
 Originally from the Derek and the Dominos album, he also has many different live versions that are great as well.
 I really like the 24 nights version, which is an excellent album all the way through.